 Symbiotic single celled dinoflagellate algae, Zooxanthellae, are found within the gastrodermal cells.
 Both the acontia and epidermis harbor cnidocyte stinging cells.

 Aiptasia swim by ciliary action in spirals or by crawling on its side, progressing at about 4 cm per hour.
-To do this, the pedal disc is pushed forward by contraction of circular muscles, the trunk shortened by contraction of longitudinal septal muscles, and the oral disc pulled along after.
-Many times Aiptasia will simply opt to disconnect and float around, or swim by moving in a spiral motion, until they find a new spot to adhere too.
+This link is a video of an aiptasia swimming to get away from an attacker.
+This is a rare action and is not commonly seen.
+When the aiptasia anemone moves otherwise it is by the pedal disc being pushed forward by contraction of circular muscles, the trunk shortened by contraction of longitudinal septal muscles, and the oral disc pulled along after.
+Sometimes Aiptasia will simply disconnect and float around in your aquarium until they find a better spot to live.

 Aiptasia contain zooxanthellae, or symbiotic dinoflagellate algae, which produce oxygen and fix carbon by photosynthesis.
 Much of the carbon fixed is released to the anemone, aiding in its energy needs while the Aiptasia, in turn, supplies the algae with nitrogen and phosphates in the form of ammonia waste by-products.
 Anemones also feed on zooplankton as well as filtering nutrients and other plankton from the water column.

-In the reef aquarium, Aiptasia will happily eat fish food and coral foods when the opportunity presents itself.
+In your home aquarium, Aiptasia anemones will happily eat fish food and coral foods when the opportunity presents itself.
 Many times Aiptasia can be found growing in an overflow because it can easily take in fish food that has moved into the overflow with the circulating tank water.
+Care should be exercized when feeding your aquarium livestock as not to over feed and feed the aiptasia.
+This will only increase the aiptasia population exponentially.

 Reproduction is both sexual and asexual.